 The ownCloud SharePoint plugin uses SharePoint document lists as remote storage folders. ownCloud respects SharePoint access control lists (ACLs), so ownCloud sharing is intentionally disabled for SharePoint mountpoints.
 This is to preserve SharePoint ACLs and ensure content is properly accessed as per SharePoint rules.

 The plugin uses the Simple Object Access Protocol (SOAP) and WebDAV for

 the uploads and downloads to talk to SharePoint servers.
 Your ownCloud

-server must have
+server must have the php modules

 The supported authentication methods are:

 Enable the SharePoint app, and then enter the

 Enter your SharePoint Listing credentials.
 These credentials are not stored in the database, but are used only during plugin setup to list the Document Libraries available per SharePoint site.

 Global credentials is optional.
 If you fill in these fields, these

 credentials will be used on all SharePoint mounts where you select: